Bipartisan duo say voters want Congress to stop trading stocks, leaders open to a vote

 Different proposals being debated in House and Senate

-One proposal introduced years ago by Oregon Sen. Jeff Merkley, D-Ore., bans lawmakers and senior staff from buying and selling individual stocks.
-He's been discussing proposals with Sen. Mitt Romney, R-Utah, and informal talks are picking have picked up in recent weeks.
-Sen. Jon Ossoff, D-Ga., and Sen. Mark Kelly, D-Az., have introduced the Senate companion bill to Roy and Spanberger's House bill.
-Sen. Elizabeth Warren, D-Mass., and Sen. Steve Daines, R-Mont., are working on a proposal, while Sen. Ben Sasse, R-Ne., has introduced a broader ethics reform bill and Sen. Josh Hawley, R-Mo., is pushing a bill with a ban on trading.
+One proposal introduced years ago by Oregon Sen. Jeff Merkley, D-Ore., would ban lawmakers and senior staff from buying and selling individual stocks.
+He's been discussing proposals with Sen. Mitt Romney, R-Utah, and informal talks have picked up in recent weeks.
+Sen. Jon Ossoff, D-Ga., and Sen. Mark Kelly, D-Ariz., have introduced the Senate companion bill to Roy and Spanberger's House bill.
+Sen. Elizabeth Warren, D-Mass., and Sen. Steve Daines, R-Mont., are working on a proposal, while Sen. Ben Sasse, R-Neb., has introduced a broader ethics reform bill and Sen. Josh Hawley, R-Mo., is pushing a bill with a ban on trading.

 Pelosi declined to get into the details on which proposal would make it to the House floor, but said she wants to extend any reforms to the federal judiciary.